-8.5 Fire Safety and Emergency Evacuation
+8.5 Fire safety and emergency evacuation

-We ensure the highest possible standards of fire precautions are in place.
+We ensure the highest possible standard of fire precautions are in place.
 The person in charge and our staff are familiar with the current legal requirements.
-Where necessary we seek the advice of a competent person, such as the London Fire Department.
-A Fire Safety Logbook is used to record the findings of risk assessment, any actions taken or incidents that have occurred and our regular fire drills.
+Where necessary we seek the advice of a competent person, such as the London fire department.
+A Fire Safety Logbook is used to record the findings of risk assessment, any actions taken or incidents that have occurred and our fire drills.
 Downloadable Fire Safety Log Books are widely available free of charge online.
 We ensure our policy is in line with the procedures specific to our building, making reasonable adjustments as required.